snoonetIRC/website/content/privacy-policy.md

 ---
 ## CalOPPA STATEMENT
 {{< back_to_top >}}

 The State of California requires us to post specific language related to our privacy policy.
 By default, Snoonet does not share your private information with any third parties aside from the disclosures already made in this privacy policy.
-However, if you wish to inquire into specifics and verify that Snoonet does not share the personal information of our users with third parties for direct marketing purposes, you may contact [operations@snoonet.org](mailto:operations@snoonet.org).
+However, if you wish to inquire into specifics and verify that Snoonet does not share the personal information of our users with third parties for direct marketing purposes, you may contact {{< email "operations" >}}.

 ---
 ## MAINTAINING THE SECURITY OF YOUR PERSONAL INFORMATION